Pledge of Allegiance to the Philippine Flag

 The Pledge of Allegiance to the Philippine Flag (Panunumpa ng Katapatan sa Watawat ng Pilipinas), or simply the Pledge to the Philippine Flag (Panunumpa sa Watawat), is the pledge to the flag of the Philippines.
-It is one of two national pledges, the other being the Patriotic Oath, which is the Philippine national pledge.
+It is one of two national pledges, the other being the Patriotic Oath (Panatang Makabayan), which is the Philippine national pledge.

-The Pledge of Allegiance to the Philippine Flag is recited at flag ceremonies immediately after the Patriotic Oath or, if the Patriotic Oath is not recited, after the national anthem.
+The Pledge of Allegiance to the Philippine Flag is recited at flag ceremonies in schools throughout the Philippines, immediately after the Patriotic Oath or, if the Patriotic Oath is not recited, after the national anthem.

 The pledge was legalized under Executive Order No. 343, finalized by the National Commission for Culture and the Arts from a draft prepared by the Commission on the National Language, approved by President Fidel V. Ramos on Independence Day (June 12), 1996, and subsequently by the Flag and Heraldic Code of the Philippines, or Republic Act No. 8491.
 The law requires the pledge to be recited while standing with the right hand with palm open raised shoulder high.
 The law makes no statement of what language the pledge must be recited in, but the pledge is written (and therefore recited) in Filipino.